grafana/loki/docs/sources/logql/_index.md

 #### Unwrapped Range Aggregations

 Unwrapped ranges uses extracted labels as sample values instead of log lines.
-However to select which label will be use within the aggregation, the log query must end with an unwrap expression and optionally a label filter expression to discard [errors](#pipeline-errors).
+However to select which label will be used within the aggregation, the log query must end with an unwrap expression and optionally a label filter expression to discard [errors](#pipeline-errors).

 The unwrap expression is noted `| unwrap label_identifier` where the label identifier is the label name to use for extracting sample values.